 The gun lock distribution is part of Project ChildSafe, a statewide firearms safety education and gun lock program.

 Use of the gun safety locks will require gun owners to store their weapons unloaded, something that gun safety advocates encourage.
-Lieutenant Dan Miller, who helped coordinate the City's participation in Project ChildSafe, believes gun owners should keep their firearms in a safe and locked location and store ammunition separately from firearms.
+Assistant Chief Dan Miller, who helped coordinate the City’s participation in Project ChildSafe, believes gun owners should keep their firearms in a safe and locked location and store ammunition separately from firearms.